sharmaeklavya2/blog-source/content/posts/dream3.md

 As I crept up behind him, I snapped into a trance.
 I wanted his eyes.
 I grabbed his neck, plucked out his eyes with my sharp nails, and popped them into my eye sockets.
 I could see again!
-I don't know why I did this, or why I expected this to work, but it did.
+I don't know why I did this, or why I expected this to work, but it did, and I so was glad!
-How glad I was to be able to see once again!
-The forest was as beautiful as I remembered it.
 The next day, however, my elation gradually faded away, just like my eyesight.
 I guess this only works for a short time.
 I'll just have to wait for more people to come to the forest.